-With hotel reservation online and is available to the public, it quickly becomes apparent that some of the best services come from self-service.
-Prospective and current customers guests at the Royal Bangkok hotel may now check hotel room availability, place reservations, and apply charges to credit card.
+With resorts reservation online and is available to the public, it quickly becomes apparent that some of the base services come from self-service.
+Prospective and current customers guests at the all resorts in my project may now check resorts room availability, place reservations, and apply charges to credit card.
 This service is available only to the online tentative individual reservation.
 The confirmation numbers can be automatically assigned and supplied in real-time, and customer receive an immediate response from the system as opposed to 3-4 days wait with the traditional phone/fax/mail system.

-For the Royal Bangkok Hotel, keeping up with the tide of competition was only the beginning.
-The hotel's energetic acceptance of e-business brought addition awards.
-By providing exposure to new customers, the hotel expects the web site to generate sale leads that contribute toward the 40% of all room sales to be conducted online.
+All the resorts in my project, keeping up with the tide of competition are only the beginning.
+The resort's energetic acceptance of e-business bring addition awards.
+By providing exposure to new customers, the resorts expects the web site to generate sale leads the contribute toward the 40% of all room sales to be conducted online.
 Room sales close 80% faster with the online system than via phone or fax.
 The reservation department runs 20% more efficiently with the online system.
 Intelligence built in to system helps prevent overbooking.
 And overall business has simply increased.
-The Royal Bangkok Hotel believes it is a perfect match for an industry that demands twenty-four hours service.
+The all resorts believes it is a perfect match for an industry that demands twenty-four hours service.

-Besides, with the web-based interface, the hotel has a potential exposure choice to offer a periodically special price package.
-The hotel Internet marketing strategy would apply to electronic media as the cutting edge solution for a virtual level of the hotel organization.
+Besides, with the web-based interface, the resort has a potential exposure choice to offer a periodically special price package.
+The resort internet marketing strategy would apply to electronic media as the cutting edge solution for a virtual level of the resorts organization.